joanafanana/joanafanana/README.md

  🌱 I’m currently learning :
-      👾Bash shell scripting
+      +👾Bash shell scripting
-      🤖exploring different concepts in the data engineering field
+      +🤖exploring different concepts in the data engineering field

   ✨ outside of work:
-      🎵i like to write and record songs in my free time 🧘🏾‍♀️i also like to practice yoga for my flexibilty and meditation for my mind
+      +🎵i like to write and record songs in my free time +🧘🏾‍♀️i also like to practice yoga for my flexibilty and meditation for my mind

 😄 Pronouns: She/her

 ⚡ Fun fact:
-      🎲i'm an aspiring speed cuber ... current record is solving my rubiks cube in a minute 🎯I desire to produce high-quality work that positively impacts others.
+      +🎲i'm an aspiring speed cuber ... current record is solving my rubiks cube in a minute

+    🎯I desire to produce high-quality work that positively impacts others.
 A personal value of mine is the willingness to grow and adapt.
 Let's get in touch and collaborate on projects that solve real world problems!